FEMME FRONTERA

 Vicky Ponce,

-La Frontera Film Lab Facilitator
+Artist Development Manager: La Frontera Film Lab

 Maria Victoria Ponce is a writer and director.
 Her work navigates the complexities in the routine lives within poor and working-class neighborhoods: themes of immigration, sexuality and coming of age tend to recur.
 Ponce is a fellow at Cine Qua Non Lab, Latino Screenwriting Project, Sundance/WIF Financing Intensive, Film Independent Fast Track as well as an artist resident at SFFILM FilmHouse.
 Her short fiction narrative Death & Deathability: A Period Piece broadcast nationally on PBS.
 She's currently developing with three feature narrative projects: One of those project, Washing Elena, is on the Black List’s inaugural Latinx List.